Disable slides Enable slides

 4. Refine

-The first version doesn't need to be perfect.
+The first version does not need to be perfect.
 Measure, learn, and iterate.
-Leave every codebase cleaner than you found it.
+Leave the product and codebase easier to improve next time.

 Trusted by those